Frequently Asked Questions for carpet, upholstery & rug cleaning in Tavistock, Okehampton, Launceston,

 Mould spores could be left behind which, when breathed in can cause health issues.
 Also, there is a danger of physical damage

 to the carpet, ruining it's appearance, rather than enhancing it.
 So, whilst the thought of saving a few pounds might have some appeal, in the long run, is it cost effective?
-We would say not!
+We say not!